SubversionRando/SubversionRando/readme.md

 ```

 This should create a randomized rom with the given name in the roms folder and a spoiler log (.txt) in the spoilers folder.

 ---

+## logic notes

+All the logic is symmetrical.
+This means getting out is required to go in.

+For example, Speed Ball cannot be at the vanilla Speed Ball location in the Archives, because it requires Speed Ball to get out.

+If you can't get out of a location, you shouldn't go in, because you might be soft-locked.

+Common pitfalls:
+  - Open the pink door left of Sediment Floor before falling into Eddy Channel.
+(Otherwise, it might require Supers.)
+     - Also think about how to get out of Eddy Channel.
+(Do you need Speed Ball?
+Aqua Suit?)
+  - Fire's Bane Shrine requires Ice Beam, or Charge and HyperCharge.
+  - The bottom of Magma Chamber requires Power Bombs.
+  - Shrine Of The Penumbra (behind Kraid) requires Dark Visor or Power Bombs.
+  - Going through Magma Pump (in either direction) is not in logic unless you can open the plasma + wave gate.
+  - Archives requires Speed Ball.

+Also, the logic assumes you pick up everything you can from the space port before falling from the space port.
+So if you don't pick up everything you can before you free fall, you might be stuck.

+Turning the power off is never in logic, unless you can turn it back on before you leave the Geothermal Energy Plant.

+---